 Not everyone needs to master every Excel function.
 It’s important to understand what the Excel training levels are and what you’ll gain from each.
-With this understanding, you’ll find the right Excel training resource for your needs.
+With this understanding, you’ll find the right Excel training resource for you.

 Beginner Excel Training

-In beginner Excel training, you’ll learn how to build spreadsheets from scratch, enter data, format cells, adjust rows and columns, sort data, the basic functions and more.
+In beginner training, you’ll learn things like how to build spreadsheets from scratch, enter data, format cells, adjust rows and columns, and sort data.

 Intermediate Excel training

-In intermediate Excel training, you’ll learn to create advanced Excel projects and get Excel auto-populate templates.
-You’ll also learn how Excel applies in a business environment, including more advanced formulas and time-saving shortcuts.
+At this level you’ll likely learn to create advanced Excel projects and get Excel to auto-populate templates.
+You’ll also learn how to make the most of the software in a business environment, including more advanced formulas and time-saving shortcuts.

 Advanced Excel training